 “My money is on them digging up either Mosley or Lord Haw-Haw, but we’ll have to wait and see, they may opt to rise a new star and pluck a pineapple vest wearing lunatic off the streets.
 Or maybe a nineteen year old blonde girl with a cheerful bust?
 You know, a great face for radio that will draw in the ageing male Brexiters and glue them tight in frothy hope.”

-Why not just stick some electrodes into a side of salty British gammon, put it next to a microphone and be done with it?
+Why not just stick some electrodes into a chunk of salty British gammon, put it next to a microphone and be done with it?